Aletai meteorite

 The Aletai meteorite, previously also known as the Armanty meteorite or Xinjiang meteorite, is one of the largest known iron meteorites, classified as a coarse octahedrite in chemical group IIIE-an.
 (Note: An iron meteorite belonging to chemical group IIIE with anomalous properties.)
 In addition to many small fragments, at least five main fragments with a total mass over 74 tonnes have been recovered, the largest weighing about 28 tonnes.

 Among the irons of the Aletai meteorite, three pieces can be distinguished, which at the moment apparently occupy the 5th, 6th and 9th places among the largest meteorites found on Earth.
 The corresponding strewn field along its long axis is at least 430 km (and presumably even larger).
 It is by a margin the largest meteorite debris scattering field found on the planet, believed to be due to its unique stone skipping-like trajectory.

+No historical records of the fall exist, so its impact time is likely prehistoric.

 Name

 For over a century after its discovery in 1898, the meteorite was known only from one fragment, and this fragment was assumed to be a single meteorite.
 Its name was Armanty in the original Russian reports and Western sources, but Xinjiang in Chinese literature.
 In the early 21st century, with the discovery of other fragments, initially also thought to be separate, unconnected meteorites with their individual names, it finally became clear that they were all most likely part of a once single, larger body.
 And in 2016 the parent meteorite was named the Aletai meteorite after the Altay Prefecture in Northern Xinjiang where fragments were found.
 The prefecture, in turn, was named after the Altai Mountains.
 Since then when referring generally to the irons, authors should use the name Aletai.
 When referring to a specific mass, authors should identify it as, for example, the "Armanty mass of Aletai" or the "Akebulake mass of Aletai".
 The list of recommended mass names for Aletai appears in the table below.